hyperspy/hyperspy/doc/user_guide/install.rst

 a solution for dependencies resolution cannot be resolved or the solution may include installing old or undesired versions of libraries.
 The requirements depend on which libraries are already present in the environment as satisfying their respective dependencies may be problematic.
-In such situation, possible solutions are:
+In such a situation, possible solutions are:

-- use Miniconda instead of Anaconda, if you are installing a python distribution from scratch: Miniconda installs very few packages so satisfying all dependencies is relatively simple.
+- use Miniconda instead of Anaconda, if you are installing a python distribution from scratch: Miniconda only installs very few packages so satisfying all dependencies is simple.
 - install hyperspy in a `new environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.
-  The following example illustrates creating a new environment named ``hspy_environment``, activating it and installing hyperspy in the new environment.
+  The following example illustrates how to create a new environment named ``hspy_environment``, activate it and install hyperspy in the new environment.

   .. code-block:: bash